 - requests for extensions to deadlines for submission of written assignments

 - requests for extensions to deadlines for submission of a written assignment for which the student has already used the procedure for an extension on the basis of a Support Plan (previously referred to as an ARF/DRF)

 - claims of adversely impacted performance during an assessment

-- requests for an extension to the date set for / a further annual review (PGR students only)
+- requests for an extension to the date set for a further assessment of progress by Progression Review (PGR students only)